rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 });

 boolean completed = confirmedLatch.await(60, TimeUnit.SECONDS);
+System.out.printf("Messages confirmed: %b.%n", completed);
 ```

 Let's now create the receiving program.

 ### Receiving

+The receiving program creates an `Environment` instance and makes sure the stream is created as well.
+This part of the code is the same as in the sending program, so it is skipped in the next code snippets for brevity's sake.

 The receiving program starts a consumer that attaches at the beginning of the stream (`OffsetSpecification.first()`).
 It uses variables to output the offsets of the first and last received messages at the end of the program.